Ruta de los 7 Lagos: How to Drive, Bike or Tour Argentina’s 7 Lakes Route

-There are many spectacular things to do in Argentina, but the trips that I remember most from my time living there are the ones that involve road trips.
-And in Neuquén province in northern Patagonia, you’ll find one of the best road trips in Argentina: the Ruta de los Siete Lagos.
+There are many spectacular things to do in Argentina, but the trips that I remember most from my time living in Argentina are the ones that involve road trips.

 This stunning 110-kilometre scenic route (in English, it’s the Road of the Seven Lakes) winds through – you guessed it – seven lakes, each a shade of teal or turquoise that have to be seen to be believed.